Vocalist and Cabaret Star Lynn Henderson Answers Six Questions

 Singer Lynn Henderson has had careers in business and as a performer.
 She’s been singing since childhood, a lifelong love snd pursuit.
 After college, she was seen in many venues in the Eastern U.S. as a big band singer.
-Thyen came marriage, motherhood and other life directions.
+Then came marriage, motherhood and other life directions.
 Henderson returned to singing in a big way with her cabaret debut in 2012 at the Metropolitan Room with Try to Remember, followed with I Travel Alone.
 She released her debut CD, Singer at Work (available on CD Baby) in 2012, followed by If We Only Have Love (available on iTunes) in 2014.
 In 2016, she brought ‘T’Ain’t Nobody’s Bizness If I Do to Don’t Tell Mama, including music from composers Charles Aznavour, Doug Cohen, The Gershwins, Jerry Herman, Amanda McBroom and Cole Porter among others.
-Henderson’s last outing in cabaret was 2019’s A Skitch in Time, her tribute to good friend Skitch Henderson (no relation), founder of the New York Pops.
+In 2019 Henderson’s A Skitch in Time, was her tribute to good friend Skitch Henderson (no relation), founder of the New York Pops.
+She followed that with her last outing, There’s Still a Little Starch Left: Reflections on Aging, Downsizing… and Mascara 1n 2023.

 NiteLifeExchange (NLE) asks Lynn Henderson (LH) Six Questions:

-NLE: You’re originally from Pittsburgh, a city that’s spawned do much artistic and musical talent; what is it about that place?
+NLE: You’re originally from Pittsburgh, a city that’s spawned so much artistic and musical talent; what is it about that place?

 LH: I would not say I am originally from Pittsburgh but I graduated from Mt.
 Lebanon High School there in 1958…after being there for about one year.
 (My father was transferred a lot with his job so we were always moving.)
 However, I did enjoy that high school… remember singing a solo in a big show… and dating a drummer who took me into the city to dance to the big bands in a band shell regularly.
 It was the Big Band era!